We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Clogged ears may occur inward from the eardrum because of:

-The Valsalva maneuver is better known as “popping your ears” and helps open the Eustachian tubes.
+The Valsalva maneuver is better known as “popping your ears” and helps open the Eustachian tubes if they become blocked due to pressure changes.

-An easy way to do this is to plug your nose and blow out while keeping your lips closed (it will puff up your cheeks).
-It’s important not to blow your nose too hard, which could cause problems with your eardrum.
+You can do this by plugging your nose and blowing out while keeping your lips closed.
+It’s important not to blow your nose too hard, as it can cause problems with your eardrum.

-This procedure is only helpful when there are pressure changes, such as changing altitude.
-It will not correct conditions of excess fluid in the inner ear.
+Keep in mind: This procedure is only helpful when there are pressure changes, such as changing altitude.
+It does not correct conditions of excess fluid in the inner ear.
+If there is fluid, you may be unable to make them “pop,” and trying may cause pain.

 Nasal spray or oral decongestants